 I saw a post from a friend who is a teacher showing a picture of a patriotic 9/11 backpack of one of her students full of American flags and “God Bless America.”
-She mentioned how her class had talked a lot about 9/11 the last few days.
-She mentioned that she was glad the lessons we learned on 9/11 weren’t lost on a 13 year old.
+She mentioned how her class had talked a lot about 9/11 in the last few days.
+She mentioned that she was glad the lessons we learned on 9/11 weren’t lost on a 13-year-old.
 My initial response was to like the post.
-But, afterwards I started wondering what lessons we learned on 9/11?
+But afterward, I started wondering what lessons we learned on 9/11?

 I was in NYC on that mourning.
 It will always be ingrained in my mind.
-I will always remember wondering if I will be able to get home to my family and walking toward the train against the flow of people who were waling across the Brooklyn bridge to leave Manhattan.
-I will remember sitting on the train, the last one to leave Brooklyn, and seeing people covered in ash embracing and crying as the saw co-workers who they did not know if they survived or not.
-I will remember sitting in an art history class two days latter as we all sat there raw unable to process.
+I will always remember wondering if I will be able to get home to my family and walking toward the train against the flow of people who were walking across the Brooklyn bridge to leave Manhattan.
+I will remember sitting on the train, the last one to leave Brooklyn, and seeing people covered in ash embracing and crying as they saw co-workers that they did not know if they survived or not.
+I will remember sitting in an art history class two days later as we all sat there raw, unable to process.
 We didn’t discuss any art that day.

 I remember the camaraderie that we felt as New Yorkers and Americans over the following weeks and months.
 So, it is with all seriousness that I wonder what we learned as a nation and what we learned personally.

 What did you learn?
 What do you feel we learned?
 I’m deeply curious.
 Please take a few minutes to give me your perspective on this.